-The maple-mustard sauce blends grainy and Dijon mustard, maple syrup, apple cider vinegar, garlic and thyme.
-It adds great depth of flavor to the otherwise fairly bland pork tenderloin.
+Because pork tenderloin is fairly bland on its own, you need a good robust sauce or seasoning.
+The maple-mustard sauce blends grainy and Dijon mustard, maple syrup, apple cider vinegar, garlic and thyme – and adds great flavors to the pork.

-Back in the old days, we were always cautioned to cook pork to 160F to avoid trichinosis.
+Back in the old days, we were always cautioned to cook pork to 160F/71C to avoid trichinosis.
 Pink pork was a no-n0.
 Nowadays, pink pork is just as safe as beef.
-While the US Food and Drug Administration now recommends cooking pork to 145F, safe cooking with sous vide can be as low 130F.
+While the US Food and Drug Administration now recommends cooking pork to 145F/62.7C, safe cooking with sous vide can be as low 130F/54.4C.
 Bacteria are destroyed at that temperature.
 The 130F, however, looks like medium rare beef and, for those of us who had the pork safety issue drummed into our heads for so many years, reddish pink pork is still a bit of a stretch.

 Tailor To Your Taste